AttackOnJasper/University-notes/psych253/psych253.md

 		- ask people to assign personality traits to 20 racial groups
 		- Overt stereotypes -> subtle forms e.g. 有黑人邻居就搬家
 - Subtler Forms of Prejudice - Earlier Studies
-	- Pencil Poking study (Sagar and Schofield)
-		- when black children is poking with pencil, all other children see him as trying to hurt the other instead of getting attention
+	- Pencil Poking study (Sagar and Schofield) when black children is poking with pencil, all other children see him as trying to hurt the other instead of getting attention
-	- Aversive racism
-		- people would not make overt prejudice comments
+	- Aversive racism: people would not make overt prejudice comments
-	- Helping study
+		- persistent avoidance of interaction with other racial and ethnic groups
-		- offer more help to black & ask less help from black
+	- Helping study: offer more help to black & ask less help from black
-	- Inadmissable Evidence Study
+	- Inadmissable Evidence Study:
+		- has inadmissable evidence that shows defendant is innocent
+		- white defendant -> people wanna prove he/she is innocent -> ignore judge & consider inadmissable evidence
+		- black defendant -> ignore the evidence -> still guilty
 - Subtler Forms of Prejudice - Recent Studies
 	- The Amadou Diallo Story
-	- Correll, Park, and Judd (2003)
-		- in video game, more likely to shoot black people
+	- Correll, Park, and Judd (2003) in video game, more likely to shoot black people
 - Implicit and Explicit Stereotyping
 	- Implicit stereotyping: occur outside our awareness
 	- Study (Spencer, Fein, Wolfe, Fong, 1998): word completion task; more negative words given black faces flashed + negative feedback on an IQ test
-	- Study (Sinclair and Kunda, 1999)
+	- Study (Sinclair & Kunda, 1999) rating for interview is very bad if a black interviewer gave negative feedback
+		- 2nd study: change black interviewer to black doctor
+			- if positive feedback, doctor stereotype is activated
+			- if negative feedback, black stereotype is activated
+			- motives & desires affect stereotyping
 - Changing Prejudice and Stereotyping
+	- Segregation was changed by 'Brown vs Board of Education' 1954
+	- Contact Hypothesis
+		- school desegregation, interaction, work together towards goal would help reduce stereotypes
+		- may increase subtle / aversive racism
+		- Friendships & Laws may decrease subtle racism